queryluke/masseffect-5e-data/data/backgrounds/experiment.md

 ### Choose one of the following features

 __Feature: What Doesn't Kill You__.
 You were the subject of experimentation in your youth, with the goal of stripping away the old you and turning you into a weapon.
-The program could have been funded by your race's government, a shadow organization, or a single mad scientist who kidnapped you.
+The program could have been funded by your species' government, a shadow organization, or a single mad scientist who kidnapped you.
 It could have had the goal of turning you into the ultimate soldier, perhaps an unrivaled biotic, or even a genius tech engineer.